Professionalising the Board

 29th July 2019

-In this guide we explore how to you build a balanced family business board including owner representatives, with criteria for their appointment, non-family talent and independent directors, as well as how to organise the board to establish a collaborative working culture.
+In this guide we explore how to build a balanced family business board including owner representatives, with criteria for their appointment, non-family talent and independent directors, as well as how to organise the board to establish a collaborative working culture.

 FAMILY BUSINESS CHALLENGES: No.10 professionalising the board